 All in a day’s work, eh?
 Mmmmm.
 Don’t tell me I am out of chamomile tea!

 I resumed my Board Report preparation and realized that more than an hour had passed.
 Darn.
 No early submission for me.
 At that moment, I started to chuckle at my foolishness.
 Five hundred residents, 23 floors, eight-plus staff, a building over 20 years old, two pools, seven swans-a-swimming, and a partridge in a pear tree.
 I reminded myself that just being on time with the Board Report was quite enough, given the mix of possibilities.

 The monthly Board Report.
 A written relay of data from management to the Board that helps enable the Directors to make sound decisions and issue directions.
 What information goes in?
 What information stays out?
 As condominium residents, you can surely imagine how long the list of possibilities is from one month to the next.
 The information that is usually left out may, however, be the very information that portrays just how fluidly the site staff can complement one another, serve the community, and perform under emergency situations.
 I believe the smaller events such as the safe return of Mr. Jones are the ones that matter the most in life and have a place in the data relay process on some level.

 The ideal condominium property is really just an extension of who we are.
 Each and every one of us.
 The level of resident involvement with the site staff and residents’ reliance on their support is evident in the little things.

-I encourage each of you to note the seemingly small but significant ways you can make a different.
+I encourage each of you to note the seemingly small but significant ways you can make a difference.
 Feel the community spirit.
 Join a committee.
 Gather food for the homeless.
 Help a neighbour recycle.
 Give thanks to the cleaners, the superintendent, security guards, contractors, management teams, and others while you encourage them to give back and be their best.
-Everyone needs to be appreciated and encouraged to create the win-win scenario that benefits everyone.
+Everyone needs to be appreciated and encouraged to create a win-win scenario that benefits everyone.